pramnora/Linode/README.md

           and, also, be given a brand new IP address...to connect to...;
           too, all of your previously entered server data/configurations would have completely vanished/gone...?!)-

-### Runing the server remotely...using SSH/Secure Shell...
+### Running the server remotely...using SSH/Secure Shell...

 What really surprised me, somewhat...
 -(though, I have used Windows 'Putty' software to remotely SSH into my Raspberry Pi single board computer machine, before)-